A keen financial mind and an understanding of day-to-day business demands are key to the role of a corporate treasurer

 The key ACT professional qualifications are the Certificate in Treasury Fundamentals (CertTf), Certificate in Treasury (CertT), Diploma in Treasury Management (DipTM) and the MCT Advanced Diploma.
-The ACT also offers the Certificate in International Cash Management and the Award in Cash Management Fundamentals and these are often relevant to those who work in financial institutions and banks who provide cash management solutions for corporate customers.
+The ACT also offers the Certificate in International Cash Management and the Award in Cash Management Fundamentals, which are often relevant to those who work in financial institutions and banks who provide cash management solutions for corporate customers.
 Employers may provide funding and time off to study for these examinations.

-Working towards professional qualifications as soon as possible may be helpful to career development.
+Working towards professional qualifications as soon as possible may be helpful to your career development.

 - excellent attention to detail and accuracy, for dealing with company funds and managing substantial contracts and capital projects.

-Having some evidence of relevant work experience will enhance your job applications, as it is important to be familiar with the nature and demands of the job.
+Having some evidence of relevant work experience will enhance your job applications, as it's important to be familiar with the nature and demands of the job.